AlphaMapleSAT: An MCTS-based Cube-and-Conquer SAT Solver for Hard Combinatorial Problems: The Design and Implementation of

 \subsection{MCTS Simulation}

 The cubing episode invokes the MCTS simulation, generating an MCTS tree with the root node representing the formula passed by the cubing episode.
-A user-defined simulation budget dictates the number of simulations that are being performed, with each simulation consisting of four steps:
+Unlike standard MCTS approaches that rely on random rollouts or learned policy and value functions, \tool performs symbolic selection and rollouts guided entirely by deductive reasoning.
+Specifically, it uses SAT solvers with BCP to evaluate each node and compute propagation rates.
+This allows \tool to obtain accurate, domain-specific feedback without relying on learned approximations.
+A user-defined simulation budget controls the number of MCTS simulations, each comprising four phases: \emph{Selection}, \emph{Expansion}, \emph{Rollout}, and \emph{Backup}.
+The simulation budget was chosen to be 10 using light tuning on a smaller KS instance and then fixed for all benchmarks to balance cubing cost and exploration depth.